Daizjon/Daizjon/README.md

 - 👋 Hi, I’m @Daizjon
 - 👀 I’m interested in all sorts of things, from Software to Hardware!
 Programming languages I'm fluent in include; C, C++, Python, HTML, JavaScript, CSS, VHDL, Verilog, R, Assembly, and Matlab
-- I've also worked on projects dealing with; FPGAs, Microcontrollers, Circuit Design, CAD Design, Signal Processing, Embedded Systems, Web Design & Development, and more.
+- I've also worked on projects dealing with; FPGAs, Microcontrollers, Circuit Design, CAD Design, Signal Processing, Embedded Systems, Web Design & Development, Linux, and more.
 - Feel free to browse my folders and check out my work!
-For ease of access, my repositories will be labeled the topic they involve such as "C programs" then will have multiple folders within the repository for the multiple programs
+For ease of access, my repositories will be labeled the topic they involve such as "C programs" then will have multiple folders within the repository for the multiple programs.
+I'm currently uploading old projects as well as working on new ones, so feel free to check back in for new updates!
-- 🌱 I’m currently a senior at UT about to acheive my bachelors within the year in Electrical Engineering.
+- 🌱 I’m currently a senior at UT (go Vols!) about to acheive my bachelors within the school year in Electrical Engineering.
 - 📫 Feel free to to reach me at daizjoncarney@gmail.com

 <!---